-d.
 Priority for Utilizing Tuition Consortia

-- 1. Seniority (accumulation of years of service in a benefit eligible appointment status) is the main criterion for deciding priority of a faculty member's application to be considered for the benefit.
-In the event of applications from multiple faculty members with the identical seniority, date, the birthdate of the dependent child is the deciding factor, with the older dependent given priority. - 2.
-An faculty member may normally receive only one tuition consortia benefit at a time.
-The dependent may have access to up to four years of the benefit, or completion of a baccalaureate degree, providing the parent/faculty member continues to be eligible.
-A faculty member with one dependent using the benefit who wants to apply on behalf of another dependent will be placed behind all other first-time applicants on the priority list.
+- 1. Seniority (years of service) is the main criterion for deciding priority of an employee's dependent child to receive this benefit.
+Years of service are measured from the date of hire in a full-time benefit eligible position.
+Leaves of Absence will not be counted towards years of service for the purpose of the seniority calculation.
+In cases of employees with identical seniority, the age of the dependent child is the deciding factor, with the older child given priority (determined by birth date). - 2.
+An employee may normally receive only one tuition consortia benefit at a time.
+The dependent may have access to up to four years of the benefit, or completion of a baccalaureate degree, providing the parent/employee continues to be eligible.
+An employee with one dependent using the benefit who wants to apply on behalf of another dependent must take a place on the priority list behind all other applicants who are applying for a first applicant in the family.